microsoftgraph/entra-powershell/GET-STARTED.md

 Test-EntraScript -Script .\export-apps-with-expiring-secrets.ps1
 ```

-If the script is compatible, you will not see any output, although you can use `$?` to display that True was returned.
+If the script is compatible, you won't see any output, although you can use `$?` to display that True was returned.
 If the script isn't compatible, a warning with details of the issues is displayed.
 Example:

 ```powershell
 Test-EntraScript -Script .\export-apps-with-expiring-secrets.ps1